 Due to her concern about the effects this program will have if it becomes a national standard, Phyllis launched a petition asking the USDA to halt its plans.
 The petition has gathered more than 180,000 signatures.

-Phyllis was a featured speaker on GAP’s American Whistleblower Tour, appearing at American University to discuss her concerns with GAP President Louis Clark.
+Phyllis was a featured speaker on Government Accountability Project’s American Whistleblower Tour, appearing at American University to discuss her concerns with Government Accountability Project Executive Director and CEO Louis Clark.
 Watch a recap video below or the full hour-long discussion here.